Jesuit missions among the Guaraní: Mission life

 The reductions were ruled by indigenous chiefs who served as the reductions' governors, but were controlled by the Jesuits.
 There was a minimum of two Jesuits in a reduction, with more for larger ones.
 The social organization of the reductions has often been described as extremely efficient; most were self-supporting and even produced surpluses of goods, which they traded to outside communities, which laid the foundation of the belief that Jesuits were guarding immense riches acquired through Indian labour.
-The main traded produce was the hides of their cattle and yerba mate, leaves drunk somewhat like tea.
-Initially these were collected from the wild, but later cultivated.
+The main traded products were cowhides and yerba mate (a herbal tea).
+Initially these were gathered from the wild, but later cultivated.
 A number of trades and skills were taught to some Indians, including even printing to produce mostly religious texts in indigenous languages, some illustrated by engravings by indigenous artists.
-In reality the communities were economically successful but hardly constituted any important source of income for the Jesuit order.
+In reality the communities were economically successful, but hardly constituted any important source of income for the Jesuit order.
 The degree to which the Jesuits controlled the indigenous population for which they had responsibility and the degree to which they allowed indigenous culture to function is a matter of debate.

 The main buildings, especially the churches, were often substantial Baroque constructions made by trained indigenous craftsmen and often remain impressive after over two centuries of abandonment, though the elaborate carved wood interiors have vanished in these cases.
 The first buildings were usually made in wood, which was sometimes covered with stucco decoration imitating stone Baroque architecture.
 Later, if resources allowed, actual stone buildings would follow, sometimes very large.
 The Bolivian missions have the best surviving wood and adobe churches.
 Father Martin Schmid (1694–1772), a Swiss Jesuit who was a leading figure in the reductions, was both an architect and a composer, and is usually given much of the credit for both the later architecture and the remarkable musical life of the reductions.